PlanQK/planqk-platform-docs/src/docs/getting-started/using-sdk.md

 # Using the SDK

-The `planqk-quantum` SDK provides an easy way for developing quantum circuits using [Qiskit](https://pypi.org/project/qiskit) to be run on quantum devices provided by the [PlanQK Platform](https://docs.platform.planqk.de).
+The PlanQK Quantum SDK provides an easy way for developing quantum circuits using [Qiskit](https://pypi.org/project/qiskit) to be run on quantum devices provided by the [PlanQK Platform](https://docs.platform.planqk.de).
 The SDK is an extension for the [Qiskit SDK](https://github.com/Qiskit/qiskit-metapackage) and provides the same functionality and syntax as well as some PlanQK specific commands.

 ## Installation